Hiroaki-K4/unet-pytorch/README.md

 # unet-pytorch
-In this repository, I have implemented the U-Net architecture for segmentation.
+In this repository, I've implemented the U-Net architecture for segmentation.
 We can explore a simple segmentation task and learn how to implement the U-Net architecture from scratch.

 <br></br>